 We use data models to calculate water companies’ price controls – and certain information we need to set those controls.

-We are currently setting companies’ prices at our 2019 price review for 2020-25.
+We have now set companies’ prices in our 2019 price review for 2020-25.
 As part of this, we have published models that set out how we will reconcile companies’ performance in 2020-25 and reflect this in the price controls we set from 2025.

 Our 2019 price review (PR19) enables, incentivises and encourages water companies to find new and better ways of delivering their services, so that customers will get more of what really matters to them.